US tells UN it is pulling out of Paris climate deal

-WASHINGTON (AP) — The United States has told the United Nations it has begun the process of pulling out of the landmark 2015 Paris climate agreement.
+WASHINGTON (AP) — The United States has begun the process of pulling out of the landmark 2015 Paris climate agreement.

 Secretary of State Mike Pompeo said Monday that he submitted a formal notice to the United Nations.
 That starts a withdrawal process that does not become official for a year.
 His statement touted America’s carbon pollution cuts and called the Paris deal an “unfair economic burden” to the U.S. economy.